cjwinchester/candidate-tracker/README.md

-candidate-tracker
+Candidate tracker
 =================

 Tracking candidates in the 2014 election.
+Focused on Douglas and Sarpy Counties.